truenas/documentation/content/en/hub/solutions/vmware/TrueNASvCenterPlugin/RelNotes3.3.0.md

 * [VCP-82](https://jira.ixsystems.com/browse/VCP-82) - vCenter password not loading correctly
 * [VCP-83](https://jira.ixsystems.com/browse/VCP-83) - vCenter Alarm exceptions
 * [VCP-86](https://jira.ixsystems.com/browse/VCP-86) - Unable to Add TrueNAS Storage Provisioning

+## Known Issues

+* The plugin replication feature has been removed due to numerous long-standing issues that could not be resolved for this version of the plugin.
+Please continue to create replication tasks using the TrueNAS web interface.
+* *https* has been disabled for the 3.3.0 release ([VCP-105](https://jira.ixsystems.com/browse/VCP-105)).
+This is a known issue that is scheduled for resolution in [plugin version 4.0](https://jira.ixsystems.com/projects/VCP/versions/12108).